 In the test stage, each CT scan was first preprocessed and resampled to have a resolution of 256×256 in the axial.
 If the number of slices of the scan was bigger than 256, we resampled it to 256.
 Then, SC-SegNet outputed the coarse segmentation result with the resampled data as input.
 Since the number of slices and the position of liver varied widely, we calculated the initial position p_i and the final position p_f of liver based on the coarse segmentation result.
 Subsequently, we resampled the data with scale $(p_f - p_i)/160$ in z axis and then cropped a patch such that the liver lied in the center along z axis.
 Following that, data augmentation was performed on each cropped patch by rotating 90, 180, 270 in the axial and flipping in three axes.
 And then, each augmented patch was independently processed by SC-SegNet.
-To get the segmentation results, we averaged the predictions computed from the augmented data and the CRF model was then applied based on the probability maps.
-Finally, we resampled the segmentation results back to the original scale.
-To avoid isolated segments, a largest connected component labeling was performed to refine the segmentation results.
-By implementing in C++ with parallelization and using a GPU-based algorithm, the total processing time of a single scan depended on the number of slices, ranging from 0.7; minutes to 3 minutes (about 8.5 seconds for SC-SegNet, the rest for postprocessing).
+To get the final probability maps, we averaged the predictions computed from the augmented data and resampled the probability maps back to the original scale.
+The CRF model was then applied based on the probability maps.
+To avoid isolated segments, a largest connected component labeling and a morphological closing operator were performed to refine the segmentation results.
+By implementing in C++ with parallelization and using a GPUbased algorithm, the total processing time of a single scan depended on the number of slices, ranging from 1 minute to 3 minutes (about 8.5 seconds for SC-SegNet, the rest for postprocessing).